voshawn/shawnvo/README.md

 - **#fyi or #idea:** I haven't spent a lot of time thinking about it.
 You can read it or not.
 Act on it or not.
 No response needed or expected.
 - **#suggestion:** Here's something I would do if I were you.
 But, I'm not you -- and you own this, so your call.
 Just consider it and weigh it against other things you're considering.
 I won't be offended if you go another way.
 A quick reaction/response would be appreciated (so I can learn what kinds of suggestions are useful/valuable), but is not necessary.
 - **#recommndation:** I've thought about this a lot.
 It's kept me up at night.
 I dug in.
 I think I understand the tradeoffs.
 You can choose not to take te recommendation, and go your own way, but please do it for good reasons.
 Please dig in a bit yourself and have a well-reasoned rationale for why you don’t want to take the recommendation.
 Please don’t ignore or dismiss it out of hand.
 A response (either way) is politely requested.
-- **#Plea:** We don't like issuing edicts or directives.
+- **#plea:** We don't like issuing edicts or directives.
 But...please, please, please just do this.
 Trust works both ways, and I need you to trust me on this.
 If you still feel compelled to resist, something’s not right, let's huddle.

 ### My Time Preferences
 0. **My Mornings:** Reserved mostly for my "deep work" time, preparing for meetings that day, or taking external meetings.
 Many of my best ideas are thoughts I have during a morning workout.